syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 # output formatted for readability
 ERROR	Reconciler error {
     "Work": {"name":"jenkins","namespace":"kratix-platform-system"},
-    "error": "no Clusters can be selected for clusterSelector" }
+    "error": "no Destinations can be selected for scheduling" }
 ```

-This is Kratix telling you that it cannot find any Clusters that can get the
+This is Kratix telling you that it cannot find any Destinations that can get the
-Jenkins Promise dependencies installed.
+Jenkins Promise Dependencies installed.

 <figure class="diagram">
   <InstallErrorDiagram className="large"/>